Posted on September 12, 2011

 The ESET Trends and monthly Threat Reports calculate that 1 in 20 computers in Latin America are infected and the spread of malware is gaining speed as USB devices and now gaming consoles account for 40% of malware propagation.
 The growing number of infected machines gives the attackers a strong network of resources for both direct and indirect attacks on the financial sector.

 The same PCI Data Security Standards required for financial institutions in North America are making an impact in Latin America.
 Financial institutions are realizing that they are less susceptible to a breach during a cyber attack when they've spent the time and resources to implement even a few of the PCI DSS requirements like network monitoring, complex passwords and data encryption of account and payment information (PCI DSS requirements now apply to International payment processing).

-During the conference Linoma Software's [now HelpSystems] partner Green Light Technology, a conference sponsor and a respected solutions provider for the Latin American banking industry, will present Crypto Complete for database encryption and the GoAnywhere secure managed file transfer solutions.
-Both products protect and encrypt sensitive data, reduce access to primary systems, provide data workflow automation and detailed audit features.
+During the conference, GoAnywhere's partner Green Light Technology, a conference sponsor and a respected solutions provider for the Latin American banking industry, will present Powertech Crypto Complete for database encryption and GoAnywhere MFT for secure managed file transfers.
+Both products encrypt sensitive data, reduce access to primary systems, provide workflow automation, and audit file transfer activity.

 Thanks to the efforts of FIBA, FELABAN, and cooperation among international agencies, Latin American banking and finance representatives have the opportunity to fight back against cyber criminals, and the lessons learned will benefit all of us.